-The battery powered car or electric vehicle holds promise for weaning the world away from the gasoline burning engines that cause over 2300 million tonnes of CO2 emissions per year.
-General Motors’ Chevrolet Volt and the Nissan Leaf electric cars have made impressive debuts increasing the sales from 15,000 to 20,000 units in their first year and these companies are planning to increase the output to 50,000 cars in 2012.
+The battery-powered car or electric vehicle holds promise for weaning the world away.
+They might save us from the gasoline-burning engines which are causing over 2300 million tonnes of CO2 emissions per year.
+General Motors’ Chevrolet Volt and the Nissan Leaf electric cars have made impressive debuts.
+This reflects in their sales, which are increasing from 15,000 to 20,000 units in their first year.
+Furthermore, these companies are also planning to increase the output to 50,000 cars in 2012.

-E-Move Charging Station
+1. E-Move Charging Station

-Sun Pods solar powered EV charging station
+2. Sun Pods solar powered EV charging station

-.Sun Pods Inc., of San Jose, California has announced the first factory built solar charging station that can be installed and commissioned in a matter of hours instead of weeks.
+Sun Pods Inc., of San Jose, California has announced the first factory built solar charging station.
+It can be installed and commissioned in a matter of hours instead of weeks.
 It is made up of 12 solar panels mounted on a galvanized steel frame that can produce 2.4 kilowatts of power.
 The panels are self contained with the wiring and electronics and is easy to interconnect.
 The structure is self standing (or can be anchored to a wall) and does not need site preparation and construction work usually associated with a solar charging station.
 The solar charging station measures 20 feet wide and 10 feet high, and weighs about 3000 pounds.
 It can be delivered on site on a single truck trailer.

 Priced at about $14,000 for the PV panels and an additional $3000 for the vehicle charger, Sun Pods is targeting fleet operators like municipal or postal authorities besides owners of parking lots, at shopping malls and so on.
 An additional target market is for applications like golf carts, fork lift trucks, and such materials handling equipment besides places like airports, rail, and marine stations.
 The company hopes to sell 5000 stations a year.

-Yana Solar charging station for EVs
+3. Yana Solar charging station for EVs

-Honda’s solar powered EV charging station
+5. Honda’s solar powered EV charging station

 Honda has been testing solar-powered public EV charging stations and has conducted a range of test on electric vehicles in real-world urban transportation environments.
 These solar powered charging stations can not only charge electric vehicles, but can also be used to recharge electric scooters.

-Beautiful Earth Group’s solar-powered EV charging station
+6. Beautiful Earth Group’s solar-powered EV charging station

-Geotectura ‘s Green Gasoline Station offers solar- powered EV charging
+7. Geotectura ‘s Green Gasoline Station offers solar- powered EV charging

-Toyota Industries’ solar-powered EV charging station
+8. Toyota Industries’ solar-powered EV charging station

 To encourage employees to shift to EVs, many corporates are installing EV charge stations.
 This installation is in Toyota city in Japan, which houses the car manufacturing plant as well as housing for many of its employees.
 Each solar charging station produces 1.9 kW of power which is stored in a 8.4 kWh battery pack.
 The station is additionally connected to the grid to provide for days of low solar generation.

-General Electric solar-powered charging station
+9. General Electric solar-powered charging station

-Mitsubishi Electric and Mitsubishi Motors’ solar powered EV charging station
+10. Mitsubishi Electric and Mitsubishi Motors’ solar powered EV charging station

 Mitsubishi Motors North America in partnership with Mitsubishi Electric has unveiled this EV charge station at its Cypress, California headquarters as a demonstration of what their dealers will have to install for the launch of Mitusubishi’s Electric Vehicles in November 2011.
 The twin arch design by the company California Green Designs supports 96 high efficiency PV panels each of 175 watts, made by Mitsubishi Electric.
 The solar power is fed to three types of charging stations developed by the Eaton Corporation.
 The Level 1 charger delivers full battery charge for a new vehicle in 22 hours, the level 2 charger provides a 6 hour recharge and the level 3 charger a quick 25 minute top-up to 80 percent of battery capacity.